marcjulianschwarz/marcjulianschwarz/README.md

 A Data Science student from Germany!

 - 👨🏻‍💻 Working as research assistant at Fraunhofer IIS
-- Interested in the application of data science in research fields related to:
+- Interested in the application of Data Science in research fields related to:
   - 🚀 Spaceflight
   - 🚗 Transportation
   - 🧬 Health (Medical Data Science)